 Yasmin has been part of the Revoluton Arts' Young People Programme since 2018.
 She has a psychology degree from Nottingham University and is passionate about helping young people reach their potential through creativity, life skills and personal development.

 As well as part of the Young People’s Programme, she’s also supported the organisation’s growth and reach through her work as an events assistant, and has played a crucial role in many packed-out events.

 An all-round creative, Yasmin constantly looks to develop her skills across a range of areas including fashion, photography and music.

 As a coach and educator, Yasmin combines her resourcefulness and creativity with technical know-how to offer support and guidance wherever she can.
 As well as helping young people, she also helps tech-shy Lutonians develop their skills and confidence on computers, social media and the web.

-Yasmin’s YDA training includes the six-week Digital Imaging Technician skills, which, along with events expertise and presenting skills, helps her deliver exceptional virtual events.
+Yasmin’s Young Associate training includes the six-week Digital Imaging Technician skills, which, along with events expertise and presenting skills, helps her deliver exceptional virtual events.